 It's a perfectly natural condition that eventually affects everyone.
 But, because the effects are gradual, you may not notice that anything is wrong with your eyesight initially.Find out more

 Flashes and floaters happen because of changes in the vitreous humour, the clear, jelly-like substance that fills the inside of your eyeball.
 This shrinks as you get older, slowly pulling away from the eye's surface.Find out more

 Dry eyes, or dry eye syndrome, is a fairly common eye condition.
 It is caused when the eyes either don't make enough tears, either in quality or quantity, or the tears evaporate too quickly.Find out more

-Conjunctivitis is an inflammation of the conjunctiva.
-The conjunctiva is the thin layer that covers the white of the eye and the inside of the eyelids.
+A common condition, conjunctivitis is an inflammation of the thin layer that covers the white of the eye and the inside of the eyelids.
 Symptoms include red and sore eyes, which can also become sticky or watery.Find out more